pagezero-dev/pagezero/README.md

 ### Test everything out

 Now you can test everything out.
 Create a PR in your project Github repository.
 You should notice an action in "Actions" section being triggered.
+If basic checks will pass, workflow will perform preview deployment to Github pages and database migration on your preview database.
+After deployment, "View deployment" button should show up in your PR, with link to your PR "preview" deployment.

+When you merge PR to "main", main deployment will happen and database migration will be performed on your production DB.